tanimislam/nprstuff/docs/_sources/email_api.rst.txt

 * doing stuff with Google OAuth2 authentication to services that will send email, and get google contacts, using Google's APIs.

-* A single convenience widget, :py:class:`HtmlView <nprstuff.email.HtmlView>`, that acts as a rudimentary browser that can display rich HTML.
+* A single convenience widget, :py:class:`HtmlView <nprstuff.npremail.HtmlView>`, that acts as a rudimentary browser that can display rich HTML.

-.. automodule:: nprstuff.email
+.. automodule:: nprstuff.npremail
    :members:

 email module
 ---------------
 This module contains common utilities to retrieve contacts, craft email, and send email.
-This module lives in ``nprstuff.email.email``.
+This module lives in ``nprstuff.npremail.npremail``.

-.. automodule:: nprstuff.email.email
+.. automodule:: nprstuff.npremail.npremail
    :members:

 email_imgur module
 -------------------
 This module hooks into the Imgur_ account, and the albums and images in albums, that it contains.
 It also implements widgets in ``rest_email`` that manipulate the images in one's Imgur_ album.
-This module lives in ``nprstuff.email.email_imgur``.
+This module lives in ``nprstuff.npremail.email_imgur``.

-.. automodule:: nprstuff.email.email_imgur
+.. automodule:: nprstuff.npremail.email_imgur
    :members: